begh-azka/active_directory_learning/5_AD_Users_and_Computers/README.md

 # Active Directory Users and Computers

-- Also known as Active Directory or AD
 - Found on any Windows Server with AD Domain Service
-- It is a Database (or directory) that stores:
+- AD is a Database (or directory) that stores:
   - User Accounts
   - Computers
   - Printers